mascotik/dorian-test/README.md

 ### Server

-Both the react app and the server are defined in the same package file.
-The server can be started with "npm run server" and will be available on port 3001.
-(You can also run the React app with "npm start") When running, the server makes the following REST API routes available:
+[x] Both the react app and the server are defined in the same package file.
+[x] The server can be started with "npm run server" and will be available on port 3001.
+(You can also run the React app with "npm start")

+When running, the server makes the following REST API routes available:

+[ ] /api/register - takes email, password, and name, always returns success.
-/api/login - takes email and password, returns user name on success.
+[ ] /api/login - takes email and password, returns user name on success.
-/api/register - takes email, password, and name, always returns success.
-/api/forgot - takes email, returns success if email was found.
+[ ] /api/forgot - takes email, returns success if email was found.

-All of these routes work via POST method and expect application/json body containing parameters.
-Response is also a JSON object with success set to true or false.
-Login route also returns user name on success.
-The /api/forgot route is meant to simulate password recovery flow, but will not send any emails.
+[ ] All of these routes work via POST method and expect application/json body containing parameters.
+[ ] Response is also a JSON object with success set to true or false.
+[ ] Login route also returns user name on success.
+[ ] The /api/forgot route is meant to simulate password recovery flow, but will not send any emails.
 It will merely check if the user with provided email is registered and return success=false otherwise.

+### Example

 A Dockerfile that builds a container capable of running the example code is provided.
 It is merely there for your convenience.
 Feel free to disregard it if it's not helpful.

-### Example

 Below is a link to the archive with the code. https://drive.google.com/file/d/1X6OvKyRwt2RMRE-xjf_M6lGYkm3rf-Zc/view?usp=sharing